yangzhou12/NCRL/DocRED/README.md

-# Documen-level Relation Extraction with NCRL
+# Documen-Level Relation Extraction with NCRL
 This Code is largely adapted from [ATLOP](https://github.com/wzhouad/ATLOP).

 ## Requirements